paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-001-organization.md

   (C) To coordinate and provide notice to other departments and agencies of the Federal Government, and appropriate agencies of State and local governments, including departments and agencies for transportation, law enforcement, and border control, about threats to transportation.

-  (D) To carry out such other duties, and exercise such other powers, relating to transportation during a national emergency as the Secretary shall prescribe.
+  (D) To carry out such other duties, and exercise such other powers, relating to transportation during a national emergency as the Secretary of Homeland Security shall prescribe.

-(2) **Authority of other departments and agencies.—** — The authority of the Under Secretary under this subsection shall not supersede the authority of any other department or agency of the Federal Government under law with respect to transportation or transportation-related matters, whether or not during a national emergency.
+(2) **Authority of other departments and agencies.—** — The authority of the Administrator under this subsection shall not supersede the authority of any other department or agency of the Federal Government under law with respect to transportation or transportation-related matters, whether or not during a national emergency.

-(3) **Circumstances.—** — The Secretary shall prescribe the circumstances constituting a national emergency for purposes of this subsection.
+(3) **Circumstances.—** — The Secretary of Homeland Security shall prescribe the circumstances constituting a national emergency for purposes of this subsection.

-**(h) Management of Security Information.—** In consultation with the Transportation Security Oversight Board, the Under Secretary shall—
+**(h) Management of Security Information.—** In consultation with the Transportation Security Oversight Board, the Administrator shall—

 (1) enter into memoranda of understanding with Federal agencies or other entities to share or otherwise cross-check as necessary data on individuals identified on Federal agency databases who may pose a risk to transportation or national security;